peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-19 Crystal Night.md

 	- The local calls the drow "filthy white hairs" and says that they're getting "taken care of " by the courts
 - Party watches as the drow are taken down to the dungeons
 	- Hymn says they don't feel super great about what's happening with the drow
+	- Pill is more flippant about their fates and asks Hymn if they've ever even met a drow before
+		- Hymn says that they've kissed more drow than he's ever met
 - Crowd eventually disperses
 - Party returns to the Reflecting Teacup without Mabel
 - [[Party/Oz\|Oz]] is notably more content-looking than she's looked the last few days